-- ❖ 1975 -Construction Industry of Sonoma County v.
-Petaluma: Limited the # of residential building permits per year to 500 & placed a population cap of 55,000.
-The purpose was to make sure that the growth rate did not exceed the City's ability to fund capital improvements.
-Court upheld. - ❖ 1976 Young v.
-American Mini Theaters: First sexually-oriented business case, which held that zoning for adult businesses does not automatically infringe on 1st amendment rights. - ❖ 1976 Hills v Dorothy Gautreaux: The Chicago Housing Authority and HUD had to spread out concentration of public housing (scattered site housing), including into white suburbs that were not necessarily within Chicago.
-Argued under the Civil Rights Act of 1964. - ❖ 1976 Home Builders v.
-City of Livermore: Growth policy that timed phasing of future residential growth until performance standards are met; upheld the use of a moratorium. - ❖ 1977 Village of Arlington Heights v Metropolitan Housing Development: Established that discriminatory intent is required to invalidate zoning actions with racially disproportionate impact.
-Court overturned denial of rezoning to allow for multi-family residences in a previously single-family zoned area. - ❖ 1978 Penn Central Transportation Company v The City of New York: Restrictions on the development of Grand Central Station did NOT amount to a taking, since Penn Central could use TDR and secure a reasonable return on the property.
-Validated historic preservation controls.
+- Ight in the second s - 1976 Young v.
+American Mini Theaters: First sexually-oriented business case, which held that zoning for adult businesses does not automatically infringe on 1st amendment rights. - ✤ 1976 Hills v Dorothy Gautreaux: The Chicago Housing Authority and HUD had to spread out concentration of public housing (scattered site housing), including into white suburbs that were not necessarily within Chicago.
+Argued under the Civil Rights Act of 1964. - 1976 Home Builders v.
+City of Livermore: Growth policy that timed phasing of future residential growth until performance standards are met; upheld the use of a moratorium. - 1977 Village of Arlington Heights v Metropolitan Housing Development: Established that discriminatory intent is required to invalidate zoning actions with racially disproportionate impact.
+Court overturned denial of rezoning to allow for multi-family residences in a previously single-family zoned area. - In the second second

-- ❖ 1978 TVA v.
-Hill (Secretary of Interior): Created the MODERN Endangered Species Act, which protects designated species.
-Halted the Tellico Dam, which was almost completely built, because the endangered Snail Darter a fish was found. - ❖ 1980 Agins v.
+- ✤ 1978 TVA v.
+Hill (Secretary of Interior): Court forced full implementation and enforcement of the Endangered Species Act.
+Halted the Tellico Dam, which was almost completely built, because the endangered Snail Darter - a fish - was found. - 1980 Agins v.
 City of Tiburon: Ruled there is a takings when 1st, deprives property of all economically viable use; and 2nd, when it fails to enhance a legitimate government interest.
-Court found that the Open Space ZO of Tiburon does NOT result in a taking w/o just compensation. - ❖ 1980 Central Hudson v Public Service Commission: 1st Amendment case which overruled the NY State Public Service Commission's total ban on an electric utility's advertisements to increase electric usage. - 1981 Metromedia, Inc v City of San Diego: Ordinance that substantially restricted onsite and off-site billboards was ruled unconstitutional under 1st amendment. - ❖ 1982 Loretto v Teleprompter Manhattan CATV Corporation: Court held that any physical occupation is a taking, no matter how de minimus (landlords had been required under state law to allow cable company to install permanent cable TV facilities on their property). - ❖ 1983 South Burlington County NAACP v Township of Mount Laurel II: This finding cured the deficiencies of Mt.
+Court found that the Open Space ZO of Tiburon does NOT result in a taking w/o just compensation. - 1980 Central Hudson v Public Service Commission: 1st Amendment case which overruled the NY State Public Service Commission's total ban on an electric utility's advertisements to increase electric usage. - 1981 Metromedia, Inc v City of San Diego: Ordinance that substantially restricted onsite and off-site billboards was ruled unconstitutional under 1st amendment. - ✤ 1982 Loretto v Teleprompter Manhattan CATV Corporation: Court held that any physical occupation is a taking, no matter how de minimus (landlords had been required under state law to allow cable company to install permanent cable TV facilities on their property). - I983 South Burlington County NAACP v Township of Mount Laurel II: This finding cured the deficiencies of Mt.
 Laurel I, and created the model fair housing remedy for exclusionary zoning.
 Municipalities must provide their fair share of low and moderate income housing in their region.
 A special 3-judge panel was set up to rule on exclusionary zoning cases.

-- ❖ 1984 Members of City Council v Taxpayers of Vincent: 1st amendment case which allowed the City Council to exert control over posting of election signs on public telephone poles. - ❖ 1985 City of Cleburne v Cleburne Living Center: SC decision which ruled that the City had illegally denied group homes special use permits based on neighbor's unfounded fears. - ❖ 1985 Williamson County Regional Planning Commission v Hamilton Bank: Defined the ripeness doctrine for judicial review of takings claims. - 1986 City of Renton v Playtime Theaters: Upheld the requirement of minimum distances between SOBs. - ❖ 1987 First English Evangelical Church of Glendale v Co of Los Angeles: Allowed damages (as opposed to invalidation) as a remedy for regulatory taking.
-Just compensation clause of the 5th Amendment requires compensation for temporary takings which occur as a result of regulations that are ultimately invalidated. - ❖ 1987 Nollan v California Coastal Commission: Created the essential nexus takings test for conditioning development approvals on dedications & exactions.
+- ✤ 1984 Members of City Council v Taxpayers of Vincent: 1st amendment case which allowed the City Council to exert control over posting of election signs on public telephone poles. - ✤ 1985 City of Cleburne v Cleburne Living Center: SC decision which ruled that the City had illegally denied group homes special use permits based on neighbor's unfounded fears. - 1985 Williamson County Regional Planning Commission v Hamilton Bank: Defined the ripeness doctrine for judicial review of takings claims. - ✤ 1986 City of Renton v Playtime Theaters: Upheld the requirement of minimum distances between SOBs. - 1987 First English Evangelical Church of Glendale v Co of Los Angeles: Allowed damages (as opposed to invalidation) as a remedy for regulatory taking.
+Just compensation clause of the 5th Amendment requires compensation for temporary takings which occur as a result of regulations that are ultimately invalidated. - Iquation 1987 Nollan v California Coastal Commission: Created the essential nexus takings test for conditioning development approvals on dedications & exactions.
 A relationship must exist between what a property owner wants (in this case, a building permit to add a second story) and what the local government wants (public access to beach).
 No relationship here.